dmportella/cqrs.io/Readme.md

     * Snapshots.
     * Redis for publishing events.
-    * Adding support for multiple event and snapshot stores.
+    * Adding support for multiple events and snapshot stores.
     * Expand the denormalisers and their stores.
-    * Create a real-world example archtecture for proof of concept. (most important)
+    * Create a real-world example architecture for proof of concept.

 In general there is not a lot to do.